Misinformation: Crowdsourced fact-checking

 These factors are often in conflict.
 A user may trust their in-group, but that group will not provide cognitive dissonance.
 An out-group will provide dissonance but will not be trusted.
 To solve this, a "two steps away" network approach has been suggested.
 This model proposes connecting users with fact-checking crowds from communities just outside their immediate ideological echo chamber that are distant enough to provide a new perspective, but not so distant as to be completely dismissed as a hostile out-group.

 One-on-one correction

-Within the context of personal interactions, some strategies for debunking have the potential to be effective.
+When it comes to personal interactions, some strategies for debunking misinformation have the potential to be effective.
 Simply delivering facts is frequently ineffective because misinformation belief is often not the result of a deficit of accurate information, although individuals may be more likely to change their beliefs in response to information shared by someone with whom they have close social ties, like a friend or family member.
-More effective strategies focus on instilling doubt and encouraging people to examine the roots of their beliefs.
+Other effective strategies focus on instilling doubt and encouraging people to examine the roots of their beliefs.
 In these situations, tone can also play a role: expressing empathy and understanding can keep communication channels open.
-It is important to remember that beliefs are driven not just by facts but by emotion, worldview, intuition, social pressure, and many other factors.